Ancient Vessels

 In 1937 she was finally sold to the British Metal Industries Ltd. On 26 January 1938 Leviathan set out on her 301st and last voyage under the command of Captain John Binks, retired master of the RMS Olympic, and a crew of 125 officers and men who had been hired to deliver her to the breakers.
 She arrived at Rosyth, Scotland, on 14 February.

 Model is built per commission only.
-We require only a small deposit (not full amount, not even half) to start the process $500 The remaining balance won't be due until the boat is completed, in several months.
+We require only a small deposit (not full amount, not even half) to start the process.
+The remaining balance won't be due until the boat is completed.
+Click here for more details as well as the lead time.

 Also be sure to check out our other beautiful, authentic Italian liners RMS Majestic model and RMS Berengaria model.